findologic/plugin-shopware-5/README.md

-# FINDOLOGIC SHOPWARE 4/5 DI PLUGIN
+# FINDOLOGIC SHOPWARE 5 DI PLUGIN

-  FINDOLOGIC SHOPWARE 4/5 DI PLUGIN 1 plug-in needs to be implemented in SHOPWARE 4/5 eShop to export products and its data for successful implementation of FINDOLOGIC Search into SHOPWARE 4/5 eShop.
+  FINDOLOGIC SHOPWARE 5 DI PLUGIN needs to be implemented in SHOPWARE 5 eShop to export products and its data for successful implementation of FINDOLOGIC Search into SHOPWARE 5 eShop.

   This plug-in is going through all the shop's data and finding valid products for export.
 In order to be exported, following conditions must be met: